-I’m sure we’ve all been there… trying to get a drink from the bar having to fight your way through a group of drunk loud raucous women who think it’s hilarious to hit on your husband, only to leave the party and have to fight your way through them again as they take it in turns to spew over the hotel steps while you try to get a taxi.
+I’m sure we’ve all been there… trying to get a drink from the bar having to fight your way through a group of drunk loud raucous women, only to leave the party and have to fight your way through them again as they take it in turns to spew over the hotel steps while you try to get a taxi.

 But if you don’t attend a large hotel party night what options are available to you as a staff group?

 Many hotels have smaller rooms which you can book for your smaller office party and keep it more intimate.
 Some hotels are so small you can simply take over the hotel which is even more ideal!